Tom Brady Says Being Called The ‘GOAT’ Makes Him Cringe

-The term the GOAT has been thrown around, and most people would see it as a compliment but not QB Tom Brady, as he says it makes him uncomfortable.
+The term “GOAT” has been thrown around, and most people would see it as a compliment but not QB Tom Brady, as he says it makes him uncomfortable.
 But after winning his sixth Super Bowl at the age of 41, many people are telling him to get used to it.

 The New York Post says that being called the GOAT is really awkward.
-On Good Morning America, host and former NFL player Michael Strahan asked him about the term which means “Greatest of All Time.”
+On Good Morning America, host and former NFL player Michael Strahan asked him about the term, which means “Greatest of All Time.”

 “I don’t even like it.
 It makes me cringe.”